ks961/strict-env/README.md

 ### Steps to Customize:

-1. Copy the `acceptedEnvFiles.cjs` file from the `strict-env` package into your project's directory.
+1. Copy the `acceptedEnvFiles.cjs` file from the `env-env-d` package into your project's directory.
 2. Modify the `acceptedEnvFiles` array to include your custom environment files.

 Example: